 - Performance levels unique to an all-flash architecture

-It also doesn’t hurt if it’s super-simple to operate, capable of non-disruptive upgrades, and provides a seamless bridge between core, edge, and private cloud.
-The modern world demands a Modern Data Experience™.
-And Pure Storage® delivers it.
+It also doesn’t hurt if it’s super-simple to operate, capable of non-disruptive upgrades, and provides a seamless bridge between core, edge, and private cloud—and Pure Storage® delivers.